Logarithmic motivic homotopy theory: Introduction

 \subsubsection{Filtrations on $\Kthlog$ and $\logTC$}

-We can define the slice filtration on $\inflogSH$ that is directly analogous to Voevodsky's slice filtration \cite{MR1977582} in $\infSH$.
+We can define the slice filtration on $\inflogSH$ that is directly analogous to Voevodsky's slice filtration \cite{MR1977582} on $\infSH$.
 For a perfect field $k$ of characteristic $p$ admitting resolution of singularities, \cite{BPO3} shows that the logarithmic cyclotomic trace morphisms

 are compatible with the slice filtration on the left-hand side and the Beilinson filtration on $\mathbf{logHC}^-$ \cite{BLPO2} and the Bhatt-Morrow-Scholze filtration on $\spectlogTC(-;\Z_p)$.
 This argument breaks down in $\infSH(k)$ since $\mathrm{HC}^-$ and $\TC$ are not $\A^1$-invariant.